 I have kept looking for a solution to enhance my contact page.
-It seemed no matter what I did I kept receiving a significant amount of spam which WPForms has really transformed.
+It seemed no matter what I did I kept receiving a significant amount of spam which Conversational Forms by WPForms has really transformed.
 Not only have I seen a great reduction in the amount of spam (None so far!), I think it’s a MUCH better user experience all around.

 I found other solutions along the way that provided conversational like contact forms however most required a monthly membership, whereas WPForms does things different with different annual plans which are currently on sale right now for half off!